We-Gold/a3-study/README.md

 ## Technical Achievements:
 - Generated data to make graphs with a winning month, some number of distracter months, and some noise level to generate a diverse data set to run our experiment.
+    - Used perlin noise to generate smooth noise for our data, which is more realistic and complex than the underlying step function that creates each time series.
 - Generating permuted graphs for both line graphs and colorfields.
 - Use of React to display graphs.
 - Using python libraries pandas, statsmodels, matplotlib, and seaborn for data analysis to calculate two different error metrics and plot our results.
+- Processed tidy csv output from reVISit to create a clean dataframe for analysis.
+- Used a mixed logistical regression model to analyze our data and get the predicted probability and standard deviation of the trial results.
+- Used bootstrapping to calculate the emperical mean and 95% confidence intervals for our data.

 ## Design Achievements:
 - Two different graph types: Colorfield and Line Graph
+    - Colorfield: A grid of colored squares where the color intensity represents the value of the data point.
+This allows for quick visual identification of intensity.
+    - Line Graph: A graph that uses lines to connect individual data points, showing trends over time.
+This allows for a clear visualization of the data's progression and can help identify peaks and troughs.
+- Two different graph arrangements: Ordered and Permuted
+    - Ordered: The data points are arranged in chronological order.
+    - Permuted: The data points are randomly arranged within each month.
+The goal is to make the graph seem more uniform in each month.
 - Plotted results in a bar graph to show both ordered and permuted results for both line graphs and colorfields, with two types of error bars.

+## Observations: